 Welcome to the first episode of my “Nagano Trip”!!!

-First of all, I would like to thank those who have been waiting for this blog since the last one and to those who are visiting for the first time, Big Welcome! and let’s explore Japan together.
 Like I promised last time, this series of Nagano blog posts will get you to know about this amazing place in Japan in detail; like literally everything that you need to know and you can follow my plan if you want too.

-“Matsumoto Castle” is one of Japanese castles that has been considered a Heritage Site in the country with a history of more than 500 years.
+It is one of Japanese castles that has been considered a Heritage Site in the country with a history of more than 500 years.
 It was built in 1593 which was during the period of war between several kingdoms in Japan.
 So technically, it is more like a fortress than a castle.
 It is also called “Crow Castle” by the locals due to the structure and color of the rooftop as it is similar to a crow.

 It is recognized as one of the most beautiful castles in Japan,such as Himeji Castle, Osaka Castle and Nagoya Castle.
 So, you cannot say that you have seen all of the castles in Japan until you visit this one.